Chris Farnell: Personal life

 In February 2014, Farnell was found not guilty of assaulting his first wife Rebecca, with whom he had four children.
 In September 2015 at Newcastle magistrates' court, Farnell, along with Sammy Lee, Phil Gartside and others, faced counts of perjury brought by Gavin McCann's former agent in a private prosecution relating to McCann's 2007 transfer to Bolton Wanderers.
 No evidence was offered and all were cleared of any wrongdoing.
+Farnell lives in Mobberley, Cheshire.